 Dog Meat Soup – Bosintang

 Bosintang restaurants will not be easy to find in Korea.
+It is more Korean regional cuisine that can be found outside major cities.
 It is a soup made with dog meat and vegetables.
 Many Koreans believe that it will increase a man’s virility.
 While it was popular in Korea decades ago, it is no longer a common dish Koreans eat.
-In fact, if you ask 10 random Koreans on the street, you will be lucky to find 1-2 that have tried Bosintang.
+If you ask ten random Koreans on the street, you will be lucky to find 1-2 that have tried Bosintang.
 That number is lower the younger the person.
-Eating dog meat is not illegal in Korea however many of the restaurants that sell Bosintang have closed.
+Eating dog meat is not illegal in Korea; however, many of the restaurants that sell Bosintang have closed.
 You will need to go outside of Seoul to find one.

 Pig’s Feet – Jokbal

-We already know Koreans like chicken feet but they also like to eat Pig’s feet.
-It is the second feet to come up on our list of the most bizarre foods in Korea.
+Koreans like chicken feet, but they also like to eat Pig’s feet.
+It is the second “feet” to come up on our list of the most bizarre foods in Korea.
 Pig’s Feet is called Jokbal and is made by cooking pig’s feet in soy sauce, ginger, garlic, and rice wine.
-Once it is cooked it is deboned and cut into slices.
+Once it is cooked, it is deboned and cut into slices.
 It is best to eat Jokbal with fermented shrimp sauce called saeujeot.
 Jokbal is similar to Bossam but more rubbery and greasy.
 It can be eaten hot or cold.
 The best place to eat Jokbal is at open street markets in Korea.

 Live Spoon Worms – Gaebul

-Yes, it looks like a penis but it is not.
+Yes, it looks like a penis, but it is not.
 However, Koreans feel that Gaebul helps a man’s performance in bed.
-Gaebul is a type of spoon worm that lives under the sand on the seafloor.
+Gaebul is a type of spoonworm that lives under the sand on the seafloor.
 It is sometimes called Penis fish and is harvested along the west coasts of Korea.
-Gaebul has a very chewy texture and similar to live octopus, has little taste to it.
-If you have to compare its taste to anything, it has the taste of a clam but just fishier.
-It can be eaten raw with sesame oil or gochujang similar to Sannakji but it is mostly grilled.
+Gaebul has a very chewy texture and, like live octopus, has little taste.
+If you have to compare its taste to anything, it tastes like a clam but fishier.
+It can be eaten raw with sesame oil or gochujang, similar to Sannakji, but mostly grilled.

 Raw Crab – Gejang

 The most delicious bizarre Korean food has to be Gejang.
-Gejang is made by marinating fresh raw crabs (blue crabs) in soy sauce or chili pepper sauce.
-It tastes great but can be difficult to eat because it requires you to scrape out the raw crab meat or bite into the shell.
+Gejang marinates fresh raw crabs (blue crabs) in soy sauce or chili pepper sauce.
+It tastes great but can be difficult to eat because it requires you to scrape the raw crab meat or bite into the shell.
 Female crabs are considered the best because they contain a lot of roe and fatty liver.
 It is best to have it with rice eaten straight out of the shell.
-It is very savory and the soy sauce-based brine brings that extra level of flavor.
+It is very savory, and the soy sauce-based brine adds extra flavor.
+One of the top Michelin Star restaurants in Seoul is famous for its Gejang.

 Acorn Jelly – Dotorimuk

 No, this is not brown tofu.
 It is a jelly that is made from acorn starch.
-It is one of the bizarre foods in Korea you would not think is bizarre but no one really knows what it is when they see it.
-Acorns from oak trees are opened and the nutmeat is grounded into a type of paste.
-The pate is then stirred into water and the acorn’s fiber is separated from the starch.
+It is one of the most bizarre foods in Korea.
+You would not think it is odd, but no one knows what it is when they see it.
+Acorns from oak trees are opened, and the nutmeat is grounded into a paste.
+The pate is then stirred into water, and the acorn’s fiber is separated from the starch.
 The starch water mixture is collected and drained.
 The dried starch is then broken down and packaged.
 This can be mixed with water and boiled to make the puddling-like Dotorimuk.
-It is a very common side dish in Korea.
-It is usually seasoned with a soy sauce/chili powder mix.
+It is a ubiquitous side dish in Korea.
+The side dish is usually seasoned with soy sauce/chili powder.
+It is one of the best Korean side dishes out there.

 2 comments